-All courses required for Music Outreach Tour Training Program are also requirements for the Associate of Arts in Performance.
-Students can complete the Music Outreach Tour Training Program while also working towards earning the Associate of Arts in Performance.
+All courses required for the Music Outreach Training Program are also requirements for the Associate of Arts in Performance.
+Students can complete the Music Outreach Training Program while also working towards earning the Associate of Arts in Performance.

 COURSE SEQUENCING